Free Massachusetts Public Record Searches (Access Databases)

 A fingerprint-based CORI is used for certain professions that require a more intensive background check.
 These professions include but are not limited to social workers, K-12 educators, childcare workers, and certain healthcare providers.
 This background check includes the following information:

-4. all federal convictions including immigration and deportation proceedings.444
+4. All federal convictions, including immigration and deportation proceedings.

 Both types of CORI can help potential employers make staffing decisions that will protect the public interest.